Lady Justice: Blindfold

 Instead of using the Janus approach, many sculptures simply leave out the blindfold altogether.
 For example, atop the Old Bailey courthouse in London, a statue of Lady Justice stands without a blindfold; the courthouse brochures explain that this is because Lady Justice was originally not blindfolded, and because her "maidenly form" is supposed to guarantee her impartiality which renders the blindfold redundant.
 Another variation is to depict a blindfolded Lady Justice as a human scale, weighing competing claims in each hand.
 An example of this can be seen at the Shelby County Courthouse in Memphis, Tennessee.

 Sword

 The sword represented authority in ancient times, and conveys the idea that justice can be swift and final.

+No blindfold and no sword

+In October 2024, the Supreme Court of India announced and inaugurated the Nyay Devi, a new template for statues of Lady Justice for use in India.
+Henceforth, the blindfold will not be used and the sword is replaced by a book representing the constitution.
+Announcing the change, the Chief Justice of India DY Chandrachud declared that "the law is not blind, it sees everyone equally".
+The removal of sword also symbolizes India's shift to new criminal laws focusing on Nyay (justice) rather than punishments or retributions.

 Toga

 The Greco-Roman garment symbolizes the status of the philosophical attitude that embodies justice.

 In computer systems

 Unicode version 4.1.0 implemented a scales symbol at code point U+2696, that may be used to represent the scales of justice.